Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Introduction

 \section{Introduction}

 Contact mechanics with high contrast coefficients arise in numerous engineering and geophysical applications where materials with significantly different mechanical properties interact.
 Typical examples include rubber seals pressing against metal surfaces, tire-road contact, and geological faults between dissimilar rock strata.
 Such problems are characterized by a large disparity in material parameters (e.g., Young's modulus, Lam\'{e} coefficients) across the contacting interfaces, leading to complex, localized deformation patterns and challenging numerical simulation.
 The high contrast coefficients coupled with nonlinear contact conditions poses significant challenges, including solution ill-conditioning and boundary layers, which require robust discretization and solution techniques.
 Kikuchi and Oden \cite{kikuchi1988contact} established a foundational framework for elasticity contact problems using variational inequalities.
-Computational methods essential for solving these nonlinear and potentially ill-conditioned systems are discussed in modern works by Wriggers \cite{wriggers2006computational} and Laursen \cite{laursen2003computational}.
-Lagrangian elements are commonly employed to discretize the displacement field.
-Contact constraints can be enforced via various methods, including Lagrange multipliers, penalty approaches, and augmented Lagrangian techniques.
-Many numerical analyses have been developed for elasticity contact problems, such as optimized Schwarz methods \cite{xu2010spectral}, mixed finite element method (FEM) \cite{hu2024mixed,coorevits2002mixed,belgacem2005mixed,gallego1989mixed,alart1991mixed}, augmented Lagrangian method \cite{zhang2015boundary,simo1992augmented}, least squares method \cite{attia2009first}, discontinuous Petrov–Galerkin methods (DPG) \cite{fuhrer2018dpg} and so on.
+Computational methods essential for solving these nonlinear and potentially ill-conditioned systems are discussed in modern works by Wriggers \cite{wriggers2006computational, wriggers2006analysis, wriggers2008formulation}, Han \cite{han2019numerical, han2002quasistatic}, Haslinger \cite{haslinger2022numerical} and Laursen \cite{laursen2003computational}.
+An overview of recent developments for contact problems is provided by Chouly and Hild et al. \cite{chouly2018overview, chouly2023finite}.
+Further advancements in this area can be found in more recent studies such as \cite{anaya2025nitsche, burman2020nitsche, burman2023augmented, epalle2025parallel, gustafsson2025finite, gustafsson2020nitsche, wang2024mixed}.
+Contact constraints can be enforced via various methods, including Lagrange multipliers \cite{heintz2006stabilized, wang2024mixed}, penalty approaches \cite{gustafsson2025finite, hu2024mixed, kikuchi1981penalty, oden1982penalty,yastrebov2013numerical}, augmented Lagrangian techniques \cite{burman2019augmented, burman2023augmented}, and mortar formulations \cite{puso2004mortar}.
+Many numerical analyses have been developed for elasticity contact problems, such as optimized Schwarz methods \cite{xu2010spectral}, mixed finite element method (FEM) \cite{hu2024mixed,coorevits2002mixed,belgacem2005mixed,gallego1989mixed,alart1991mixed}, augmented Lagrangian method \cite{zhang2015boundary,simo1992augmented,burman2019augmented, burman2023augmented}, Nitsche finite element method \cite{burman2017penalty, chouly2015nitsche, chouly2015nitsche2, wriggers2008formulation}, least squares method \cite{attia2009first}, discontinuous Petrov–Galerkin methods (DPG) \cite{fuhrer2018dpg} and so on.